Spacehunter: Adventures in the Forbidden Zone

-Spacehunter: Adventures in the Forbidden Zone is a 1983 American-Canadian space Western film.
+Spacehunter: Adventures in the Forbidden Zone is a 1983 American-Canadian science fiction action film.
 The film stars Peter Strauss, Molly Ringwald, Ernie Hudson, Andrea Marcovicci and Michael Ironside.
 The film's executive producer was Ivan Reitman, and it was directed by Lamont Johnson.
 The film's music score was composed by Elmer Bernstein.
 When the film was originally released in theaters it was shown in a polarized, over/under 3-D format.
 The film became part of the 3-D film revival craze of the early 1980s, being widely released after Comin' at Ya!
 (1981).
 The film is about a bounty hunter who goes on a mission to rescue three women stranded on a brutal planet and meets a vagrant teenage girl along the way.